freshmozart1/meet/README.md

 - Given: The user views the event listing page
 - When: The user has not specified how many events to display
-- Then: The app should display all events by default
+- Then: The app should display 32 events by default

 #### Scenario 2